HZCTony/watchbuy/README.md

 ### Future work

 Every time Auto Scaling generated a new EC2 instance, execute a .sh file to update new EC2 origin and cache behavior to CloudFront distribution.
 The approximate steps like below:
-* Set specific user info from IAM to 'aws-sdk'
+* Set specific user info got from IAM to 'aws-sdk'
 * Use 'getDistributionConfig' to get all current CloudFront settings of.
 * Use 'describeInstances' to get all running ec2 instances and add them to config.
 * Use 'updateDistribution' to set the midified config.